Find out what you need to do and how to apply to operate a customs warehouse when importing to the UK.

 - how the goods will be identified in the warehouse

-- whether you will be using simplified declaration procedures
+- whether you’ll be using simplified declaration procedures

 - the address of the storage facilities